SEO for HTML Websites

 Name all the pages with descriptive, keyword-rich URLs

 HTML allows you to manually change the URL of any of your pages.
 Take advantage of this opportunity to create pages that make sense for both the reader and search engines.
 For instance, if a page is devoted to swimming trunks, make sure the words “swimming trunks” are part of the URL.
-This might sound like common sense, but there are lots of URLs out there that use nonsensical characters, words, and more that harm a page's SEO.
+This might sound like common sense, but there are lots of URLs out there that use nonsensical characters, words, and more that harm a page's organic SEO.

 Utilize the <head> tag